JetBrains/resharper-rider-plugin/README.md

 Afterwards, a new project can be created from the installed template.
 The `name` identifier should be letters-only:

 ```
-dotnet new resharper-rider-plugin --name MyAwesomePlugin [--include-samples] [--resharper-only]
+dotnet new resharper-rider-plugin --name MyAwesomePlugin [--include-samples] [--resharper-only] [--build-only]
 ```

 This will create a new folder with all the structure ready to go and all identifiers, like namespaces, ids and file names, replaced with `MyAwesomePlugin`.
 Passing `--include-samples` will include a set of sample implementations for actions, code inspections, option pages, and more.
 Passing `--resharper-only` will exclude all Rider related files.
+With the `--build-only --force`, all the build-relevant files can be updated.
 Metadata including project website, description, author and others should be entered in `Plugin.props` and `plugins.xml`.

 :warning: _The only place that currently needs to be updated manually is the `RIDER_PLUGIN_ID` in `README.md`, which you'll only get after uploading your Rider plugin the first time._